1fedotov/llm-chat-backend/README.md

 # LLM Chat Backend
-his project uses LangChain to orchestrate an AI agent powered by Ollama, with MongoDB for persistent chat memory, all managed within a pnpm monorepo.
+This project uses LangChain to orchestrate an AI agent powered by Ollama, with MongoDB for persistent chat memory, all managed within a pnpm monorepo.
 ## Prerequisites
 - Docker & Docker Compose

   OR

 - Node.js v22 or higher
 - pnpm v9 or higher
 - Ollama v0.18.0 or higher